harryosmar/protobuf-framework/installation.md

 # Installation Guide

-This guide covers the installation of Protocol Buffers (protobuf) and gRPC tools for Go development.
+This guide covers the installation of Protocol Buffers (protobuf), gRPC tools, and validation tools for Go development.

 ## Prerequisites

 - Go 1.24.0 or later
 - Protocol Buffers compiler (protoc)
+- Git (for downloading proto dependencies)

 ## Installation Steps